 How do you bring a new email campaign to life?
-For large companies, the process of taking an email from idea to reality usually starts with an email brief.
+For large companies, the process of taking an email from idea to reality in the ESP or MAP usually starts with an email brief.

 Most marketers still have to contend with incredibly slow and laborious email creation processes.
 We believe that the email brief is a speed bump in the traditional creation process that should, and can, feel a lot smoother.
 To fully understand why, we need to take a closer look at what briefs actually represent.